ZacharyKeatings/grout/docs/USER_GUIDE.md

 ### Accessing BIOS Downloads

-From the main platform menu, press `A` on a platform that requires BIOS files.
+From the main main menu, press `A` on a platform that requires BIOS files.
 If BIOS files are available for that platform in your RomM library, you'll see a "BIOS" option in the platform submenu.

-### Important Notes

-- BIOS files must already be uploaded to your RomM server's firmware library
-- Grout uses MD5 hashes to verify file integrity when available
-- Downloaded BIOS files are placed in the appropriate location for your custom firmware (NextUI, muOS, or Knulli)

 ---

 ## Settings

-Press `X` from the main platform menu to access Settings.
+Press `X` from the main main menu to access Settings.

 ![Grout preview, settings](../.github/resources/user_guide/settings.png "Grout preview, settings")